HackusatePvP/Lotus/README.md

 - MySQL Database

 ## Dependencies
 To make sure the plugin works correctly you must have a MySQL database.
-For the queues to work you will need to install [lotus-sync](https://github.com/HackusatePvP/Lotus-sync/releases) as a bungeecord plugin..
+For the queues to work you will need to install [lotus-sync](https://github.com/HackusatePvP/Lotus-sync/releases) as a bungeecord plugin.

 ## Lang.yml
 I have made a lang.yml for almost every message.